 - Concrete tiles - my preference because of the beautiful designs.
 Look for "eco" brands or ask which additives are used.
-Needs to be sealed with a non-toxic finish.
+Needs to be sealed with AFM if not sealed already.

 It is a labour intensive finish made from lime plaster and olive oil soap which together produce a chemical reaction that provides waterproofing.

-There are builders and artisans who are experts in this technique in BC and their work can be seen at OUR Ecovillage.
+There are builders and artisans who are experts in this technique.
+In BC their work can be seen at OUR Ecovillage.

-The down side of this finish is that you may need to polish it with olive oil soap as often as every month, and like any plaster finish, cracks will likely form, needing touch ups.
+The downside of this finish is that you may need to polish it with olive oil soap as often as every month, and like any plaster finish, cracks will likely form, needing touch ups.
 So, you have to be willing to do a little upkeep with this one.
 I have seen mould grow it in when it was not touched up.